marieke-woensdregt/review_diversity_abm/README.md

 ### Set config parameters

-In config.conf, enter the desired *Cloud Storage bucket (folder) name*.
+In `config.conf`, enter the desired *Cloud Storage bucket (folder) name*.
 Note that this should either be new, or belong to the current Google Cloud project.
 Otherwise, you will need to adjust the [service account permissions in the Console](https://console.cloud.google.com/iam-admin/) to allow write-access to a storage object from another project.
 You can also enter a *prefix* that will be added to all filenames, so that they can be identified and previous results are not overwritten.

 You might also want to insert *SMTP server details* to be able to receive status email updates.
-See this note on using Gmail ^[Gmail seems to work well, but you will likely need to create an [App Password](https://myaccount.google.com/apppasswords) to bypass two-factor authentification.]
+See this note on using Gmail[^2].

 ## Step 2: Set up Google Cloud and a project